Top 5 things most people want from their jobs

 It’s not rocket science.
 Employees want specific things from the organizations they work for.

-However, not all employers have received the memo.
+Nonetheless, not all employers have received the memo.

 This begs the question: what do employees want?